-Since 2020, we have served as the hub for Pyramid implementation in Colorado.
+Since 2020, we have served as Colorado’s State Network Hub for Pyramid Model implementation.
 We work on the local, state, and national level to strengthen awareness and support for early childhood social and emotional well-being.

 The Pyramid Model is a collaborative professional development system that fosters and sustains evidenced-based practices to support the social-emotional development and inclusion of children.

 The Pyramid Model builds upon a tiered public health approach to providing universal support to all children to promote wellness, targeted services to those who need more support, and intensive services to those who need them.

 As the Colorado Pyramid Network Hub, we have foundations and an action plan to guide our work.
 The Foundations include our purpose statement, guiding principles, desired outcomes, and core functions.
 The Action Plan articulates our annual goals and priorities for each core function of our work.
 The core functions of the Pyramid Colorado Network Hub include: Engagement & Support, Learning & Implementation, and Leadership & Advocacy.

 We support the social-emotional development and inclusion of all children ages birth through five by promoting and expanding evidence-based Pyramid practices in Colorado.
 View our full foundations and action plan by clicking on the button below.

 Our leadership structure collaborates to provide insight, context, expertise, and guidance to Healthy Child Care Colorado on matters of programming, research, opportunities, funding, and systems alignment.
 We aim to ensure Pyramid-related efforts maintain relevance, meaning, and utility in local, state, and national contexts.

 he State Leadership Team includes the following members:

 - Heather Craiglow, Colorado Department of Early Childhood